- Turquoise lagoons, white sands and fishing dhows

 - Comfortable riding boots.
 We recommend short boots with half chaps as long chaps/long boots can get very hot.

-- Sandals, flip-flops or trainers for moving around the camp
+- Sandals, flip-flops or trainers for moving around at night.

 - Thermals are a good option for sleeping in in the colder months, or a t-shirt and shorts for warmer nights